Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action: 'Execute a command in a session opened with ssh_session_open.'
-It distinguishes from sibling tools like ssh_execute by specifying session context.
-The returns (stdout, stderr, exit_code) are mentioned, making the tool's purpose unambiguous.
+The description clearly states the tool's function: 'Execute a command in a session opened with ssh_session_open.'
+This specific verb+resource combination distinguishes it from siblings like ssh_execute (standalone execution) and ssh_session_open (session creation).
+The name itself reinforces this purpose.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.